-All legal matters incident to the offering of the Series 2015A Bonds are subject to the approval of legality by Norton Rose Fulbright US LLP, Los Angeles, California, and Curls Bartling P.C., Oakland, California, Co-Bond Counsel.
-Certain legal matters will be passed upon for the District by its General Counsel and for the Underwriters by their counsel, Orrick, Herrington & Sutcliffe LLP, San Francisco, California.
-The form of approving opinion of Co-Bond Counsel and the form of opinion to be delivered by Orrick, Herrington & Sutcliffe LLP, Special Tax Counsel to the Underwriters, in connection with the issuance of the Series 2015A Bonds are included as APPENDIX D - "PROPOSED FORMS OF CO-BOND COUNSEL OPINION AND SPECIAL TAX COUNSEL OPINION" to this Official Statement.
+All legal matters incident to the offering of the Series 2015 Bonds are subject to the approval of legality by Norton Rose Fulbright US LLP, Los Angeles, California, and Curls Bartling P.C., Oakland, California, Co-Bond Counsel.
+Certain legal matters will be passed upon for the District by its General Counsel.
+Orrick, Herrington & Sutcliffe LLP, San Francisco, California, is serving as Special Tax Counsel to the Initial Purchaser in connection with the Series 2015 Bonds.
+The form of approving opinion of Co-Bond Counsel and the form of opinion to be delivered by Orrick, Herrington & Sutcliffe LLP, Special Tax Counsel to the Initial Purchaser, in connection with the issuance of the Series 2015 Bonds are included as APPENDIX D to this Official Statement.